ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 ```
 ###### Python 3 (ipykernel)

-•  This is the default Python kernel that comes bundled with Jupyter.
+  -  This is the default Python kernel that comes bundled with Jupyter.

-•  It uses your system-wide Python installation (not inside a venv).
+  -  It uses your system-wide Python installation (not inside a venv).

-•  This is the most common option for general use.
+  -  This is the most common option for general use.

 ###### Text File

-•  Creates a new blank .txt file.
+  -  Creates a new blank .txt file.

-•  Opens a simple text editor in the browser.
+  -  Opens a simple text editor in the browser.

-•  Useful for notes, config files, or documentation.
+  -  Useful for notes, config files, or documentation.

-Folder
+###### Folder

-•  Creates a new folder in the current directory.
+  -  Creates a new folder in the current directory.

-•  Helps you organize project files.
+  -  Helps you organize project files.

-Terminal
+###### Terminal

-•  Opens a Linux-like command-line terminal in your browser.
+-  Opens a Linux-like command-line terminal in your browser.

-•  Lets you run:
+-  Lets you run:

-o  pip install
+  -  pip install

-o  git commands
+  -  git commands

-o  virtual environment activation
+  -  virtual environment activation

-o  python scripts
+  -  python scripts

-o  bash commands
+  -  bash commands

 This is very powerful and often used for managing environments.